 The outer diameter of the rings is theoretically not limited.
 However, it must be taken into account that, as the ring has a relatively small metal core, very long filaments tend to bend.
 In practice, the maximum diameter can be considered to be around 500 mm with very large filaments.

 The minimum diameter is a function of the size D3 of the ferrule, which can be seen from the table with reference to the figure.
-The values for thickness S are indicative.
+The values of thickness S are indicative.

 Ring brush dimensions (mm)

-The special feature of the brush is that the work surface is made up of millions of individual elements, which are the ends of the individual filaments.
+The special feature of the brush is that the working surface consists of millions of individual elements, which are the ends of individual filaments.

 This gives the brush an adaptability that no other element, however deformable, can have.

 It depends on various factors.
 In a nutshell, it can be said that 2 mm is a good compromise.
-The important thing is that the filaments of the brush work “at the tip” and not on the side.
+The important thing is that the brush filaments work ‘on the tip’ and not on the side.

-Depending on the materials used and the dimensions, there is a tensile limit load that a single bunch can withstand.
+Depending on the materials used and the dimensions, there is a limiting tensile load that an individual bundle can withstand.

-Beyond this limit the bunch comes off, therefore the brush must be calculated according to the use.
-This limit can be greatly increased by building “sewn” or “tied” brushes by hand, where a continuous steel wire is placed instead of a single anchor element.
+Beyond this limit, the bundle comes off, so the brush must be calculated according to use.
+This limit can be greatly increased by constructing ‘sewn’ or ‘tied’ brushes by hand, where instead of a single anchoring element, a continuous steel wire is placed.

 Diagrams that answer this question can be found on page 23 of our catalogue.

-It can only happen if the brush has a manufacturing defect, like any other type of object (e.g. a roller made with silicone flakes, one of which is defective and breaks).
+This can only happen if the brush has a manufacturing defect, like any other type of object (e.g. a roller made of silicone flakes, one of which is defective and breaks).

-When it is important that no contamination occurs, it is advisable to use synthetic (non-natural) fibers with a diameter greater than or equal to 0.15 mm.
+When it is important that no contamination occurs, synthetic (not natural) fibres with a diameter greater than or equal to 0.15 mm should be used.

-Virtually all degrees of hardness can be had, from very soft to very hard.
-In fact, the hardness is given by the combination between the diameter of the filament, its free length and the density of the bunches.
+Practically all degrees of hardness are possible, from very soft to very hard.
+In fact, hardness is a combination of the filament diameter, its free length and the density of the bundles.

-Of course, we can provide FDA or FOOD GRADE certifications and filament traceability.
+Of course, we can provide FDA or FOOD GRADE certification and filament traceability.

-Unfortunately not, as it is the machine + brush assembly that must be ATEX certified, not just the brush.
+Unfortunately not, as it is the machine + brush assembly that needs to be ATEX certified, not the brush alone.

-It is however possible to provide the materials that the certifier requires, eg. conductive bases, conductive filaments etc …
+However, it is possible to supply the materials that the certifier requires, e.g. conductive bases, conductive filaments, etc.

-Generally speaking it is possible, but it is necessary to evaluate if it is economically convenient, and it is not always.
-Furthermore, in the case of a punched brush, it is not advisable to regenerate the brush more than twice in order not to reduce the holding of the bunches.
+Generally speaking, it is possible, but one has to assess whether it is cost-effective, which is not always the case.
+In addition, in the case of a punched brush, it is inadvisable to regenerate the brush more than twice, so as not to reduce the tightness of the bundles.